Kazuma Kiryu: Yakuza 0

-Set seventeen years before Yakuza, a 20 year-old Kiryu is framed for killing a civilian during a routine debt collection and must find the true killer before his family is forced to take responsibility on his behalf.
+Set seventeen years before Yakuza, a 20-year-old Kiryu is framed for killing a civilian during a routine debt collection and must find the true killer before his mentor Shintaro Kazama is forced to take responsibility on his behalf.
 With the help of real estate agents Tetsu Tachibana and Jun Oda, Kiryu realizes that his situation was deliberately engineered by Sohei Dojima, who wished to remove the Kazama Family so that he could acquire the Empty Lot and gain supremacy over the Tojo Clan.
 They work to take over Kamurocho and protect the Empty Lot's owner, Makoto Makimura, who is also Tachibana's sister, from the bloodthirsty Dojima Family.
 After the Dojima Family admits defeat, Kiryu rejoins so that he could find purpose as a true yakuza.
 He also meets Goro Majima, his future rival, for the first time.